quicwg/wg-materials/ietf102/minutes.md

 Show of hands: who can work on one of these open issues.
 (A smattering of people.)

-EKR on agenda basghin: would like to get Retry done... so much list traffic
+EKR on agenda bashing: would like to get Retry done... so much list traffic

 (we'll try to get things done.)